dibyashakti1/ESPM_Model/README.md

 # ESPM_Model
-This set of functions generates two additional dislocations to the deep dislocation model, which originally considers only a single dislocation to estimate displacement on the surface
+This set of functions generates two additional dislocations (green and blue lines) in addition to the deep dislocation model (red line), which originally considers only a single dislocation to estimate displacement on the surface

-Function: espm_geometry (inputs: Fault Dip, Locking Depth, Plate thickness) Creates the Elastic Subducting Plate Model by adding two additional dislocations mimicking a subducted slab geometry with a finite thickness.
+Function: espm_geometry (inputs: Fault Dip, Locking Depth, Plate thickness) Creates the Elastic Subducting Plate Model by adding two additional dislocations (green and blue lines) mimicking a subducted slab geometry with a finite thickness.

 <img width="800" alt="image" src="https://github.com/user-attachments/assets/0f2c8630-36c5-4a47-bab6-9a61905b835d" />